sa-tre/satre-specification/docs/source/pillars/data_management.md

   - Guidance
   - Importance
 * - Your TRE could offer physical protection measures against data leakage or theft via physical means.
   - Restricting access to research facilities containing computers logged into TREs can help prevent malicious actors from viewing or stealing sensitive data, for example by photographing a computer screen.
-Physical controls on access to a TRE could include surveillance systems, restricting access to locked rooms that limit entry to authorised personnel only, visitor management systems and employee training.
+    Physical controls on access to a TRE could include surveillance systems, restricting physical access to authorised personnel only, visitor management systems and employee training.
   - Optional
 * - Your TRE may need to comply with specific regulatory requirements if it is hosting particularly sensitive data.
   - Regulatory frameworks such as GDPR emphasise the need for physical security controls to protect sensitive data.